Collaborative conservation efforts and the future of a vulnerable beetle

 |0

-This work, Collaborative conservation efforts and the future of a vulnerable beetle [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Collaborative conservation efforts and the future of a vulnerable beetle, by Stacey Reese, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.